Pueblo Originario Kichwa de Sarayaku, Ecuador

 3. CONCLUDING THOUGHTS:

-Bolstered by the constitutional recognition of the intrinsic plurinationality of the Ecuadorian state, the Pueblo Originario Kichwa de Sarayaku demands that the Ecuadorian state recognize and legitimate Kawsak Sacha as a living and conscious being, the subject of rights.
+Bolstered by the constitutional recognition of the intrinsic plurinationality of the Ecuadorian state, the Pueblo Originario Kichwa de Sarayaku asks that the Ecuadorian state recognize and legitimate Kawsak Sacha as a living and conscious being, the subject of rights.
 This would serve as a form of protection for our territory and, more generally, for the territories of all the indigenous peoples of the Amazon.
 To protect life and the environmental integrity of these territories is a human right and a non-negotiable principle.
 We are therefore calling to the indigenous nations and peoples in Ecuador and beyond to unite in the struggle to protect and guarantee in an unfailing manner this Kawsak Sacha –Living Forest Declaration.
 In a similar fashion, Sarayaku asks the wider international community to join us in supporting this declaration of protection for the territories of Amazonian indigenous peoples–a category that originates in the worldview of these very peoples at the same time that it fits well with international conventions aimed at supporting the conservation of biological diversity.